Philosophy in the Wild – Finding Hope in Mixed Communities

 · 10-11 October 2025: Some of us are on the organising board of the IPS.
 We are organising a pre-event prior to the IPS 2025 Conference on Nature, where we will invite a university scientist to give a talk about non-human species on campus.
 Conference participants will be encouraged to contribute their own photos, videos, sound recordings, and short reflections or philosophical quotes inspired by their engagement with the theme.

-Final Event – February 2026
+Final Event–March 2026

 The final event will span two to three days and include both reflective and experiential components.